mqus/go-contentline/README.md

 The Documentation can be found on [GoDoc](https://godoc.org/github.com/mqus/go-contentline)

-The implemented tests for the endoding functions need strings.Builder from go1.10 (marked with build tags) but everything else builds with a less recent go version.
+The implemented tests for the encoding functions need strings.Builder from go1.10 (marked with build tags) but everything else builds with a less recent go version.